md415/htb/legacy/Readme.md

 - Microsoft Windows XP SP2 or Windows Small Business Server 2003
 - Microsoft Windows 2000 SP4 or Windows XP SP2 or SP3

 SP2 isn't listed as an opton.
 Tried options 6 and 7 for SP3, but no luck.
+I'm getting nowhere.

+## Exploit attempt #2

 Scrapping this script, I hit Google: "MS08-67 Python SP2 SP3"